sanfrancesco/prerendercloud-nodejs/README.md

 <a name="originheaderwhitelist"></a>
 ### originHeaderWhitelist

-The only valid value (_right now_) is: `['Prerendercloud-Is-Mobile-Viewer']`, but this feature is meant for forwarding specific headers from the request to service.prerender.cloud to the request to the origin (by default, all headers are dropped).
+The only valid values (_right now_) are: `['Prerendercloud-Is-Mobile-Viewer']`, and anything starting with `prerendercloud-`.
+This feature is meant for forwarding headers from the original request to your site through to your origin (by default, all headers are dropped).

 ```javascript
 prerendercloud.set('originHeaderWhitelist', ['Prerendercloud-Is-Mobile-Viewer']);